 Old Rag Mountain, the most popular destination within the park, offers adventurous rock scrambles and 360-degree views.

-Visitors to Old Rag Mountain, including hikers on the Saddle, Ridge, and Ridge Access trails, will need to obtain an Old Rag day-use ticket in advance.
+Visitors to Old Rag Mountain, including hikers on the Saddle, Ridge, and Ridge Access trails, must obtain an Old Rag day-use ticket in advance.
 Entry does not guarantee parking space at your chosen trailhead.

 Yosemite National Park, California